billgraziano/mssqlh/README.md

 # SQL Server Helper Library

 ## Version 2
-Starting in version 2.0, `github.com/microsoft/go-mssqldb` replaces `github.com/denisenkom/go-mssqldb`.
+Starting in version 2.0
+* `github.com/microsoft/go-mssqldb` replaces `github.com/denisenkom/go-mssqldb`
+* The driver name changes from "mssql" to "sqlserver".
+This means that parameters should be specified as @p1 (for place holders) or @NamedParameter (for named parameters).

 ## Documentation